zaproxy/zaproxy-website/site/content/docs/docker/baseline-scan.md

-    -D secs           delay in seconds to wait for passive scanning -i                default rules not in the config file to INFO -I                do not return failure on warning -j                use the Ajax spider in addition to the traditional one -l level          minimum level to show: PASS, IGNORE, INFO, WARN or FAIL, use with -s to hide example URLs -n context_file   context file which will be loaded prior to spidering the target -p progress_file  progress file which specifies issues that are being addressed
+    -D secs           delay in seconds to wait for passive scanning -i                default rules not in the config file to INFO -I                do not return failure on warning -j                use the modern spider in addition to the traditional one (default: Ajax spider) -l level          minimum level to show: PASS, IGNORE, INFO, WARN or FAIL, use with -s to hide example URLs -n context_file   context file which will be loaded prior to spidering the target -p progress_file  progress file which specifies issues that are being addressed